templatecookie/codeshikhi-html/README.md

 # [Codshikhi - eLearning HTML Template](https://www.templatecookie.com/products)

-> Codeshikhi is an eLearning HTML Template.
-Where you find two courses as a demo.
+> Codeshikhi is an eLearning HTML Template with two courses and a course list on the landing page and also an instructor section has there.

 Check the [Live Demo here](https://codeshikhi-html.netlify.app/).